 First of all, yes, commands are technically cheating.
 That’s why the option that lets you disallow them in the New World Creation menu says “Allow Cheats”.

 But now and then there is no harm in using them to make the game more enjoyable, which should always be the right thing to do when playing (in videogames and in life in general).
 We’ll see more about this in the Singleplayer section below.

 When you play Minecraft Multiplayer it is not you or the game creators that decide the rules.
-Every server has its own rules, decided by who manages it (see also: What are Minecraft server OP levels?).
+Yes, there are some beheavior that can be universally frowned upon (see: What happens if you leave trees floating in Minecraft?), but generally every server has its own rules, decided by who manages it (see also: What are Minecraft server OP levels?).

 In this scenario, cheating is every action that can give you an unfair advantage over other players.
 This can be either the exploit of some glitch or the use of a third party tool, like a hacked client: